 Phthalates are found in nail paints, lotions, skincare, haircare and makeup products.
 This ingredient is usually disguised under the term “fragrance” in most products.

 Phthalats are used to make scents last longer and to prevent nail paints from becoming brittle.
 Phthalates are endocrine disruptors and can cause reproductive and developmental toxicity.

 How to spot?
 The term ‘fragrance’ as an ingredient, DBP, DEBP, DEP, phthalate.

 Alternatives: Products without any added fragrance, essential oils.

-There are various other chemicals added as a synthetic fragrance or scents in personal care products apart from phthalates and formaldehyde.
-Since fragrance recipes are considered ‘trade secrets’, ingredients lists don’t mention it.
+Various chemicals acts as synthetic fragrance or scents in personal care products apart from phthalates and formaldehyde.
+Since fragrances are ‘trade secrets’, the ingredients lists often don’t mention them.

 And certain loopholes in the law allow it to remain undisclosed.
 The term fragrance on the list could hide a dozen chemicals behind it.

 How to spot?
 Terms like fragrance or parfum